arnaudin/personal-homepage-v2-material/_posts/2015-01-02-web-mobile-viewer.markdown

 #### Approach

-The team consisted of two researchers, and three designers from different simulation products.
-We would travel to customer sites to interview and observe users in their workplaces.
-Being the [CFD]({% post_url 2015-01-10-autodesk-cfd %}) lead, I accompanied the researchers on these particular visits and interviews.
-Through dozens of interactions, we were able to identify common patterns to map collaboration workflows and also develop and a new set of simulation personas.
+The research team consisted of two researchers, and three designers from different simulation products.
+We would travel to a variety of customer sites to interview and observe users in their workplaces.
+Being the [CFD]({% post_url 2015-01-10-autodesk-cfd %}) lead I accompanied the researchers on visits to those customers, and assisted with interviews.
+Through dozens of interactions, we were able to identify patterns to map common and specific collaboration workflows.
+We also developed a new set of three personas with results collaboration in mind.

 #### Solution

-With our understanding of the current state, we identified gaps and opportunities for improvements as well as new products.
-At a high level my focus shifted to the need to make analysis approachable to non-technical stakeholders, to provide connected access to project collaboration tools, and to allow [remote monitoring for simulations]({% post_url 2015-01-04-mobile-job-monitor %}).
+With our understanding of the current state, we identified gaps and opportunities for improvements or new products.
+At a high level my focus shifted to addressing the needs of making analysis approachable to non-technical stakeholders, providing connected access to project collaboration tools, and allowing [remote monitoring for simulations]({% post_url 2015-01-04-mobile-job-monitor %}).

 One of the most common workflows we observed was sharing screenshots, videos, or 3D visualizations of simulation results.
 This was inconsistent, fragmented, and become more painful as the information density increased.
-The following highlights work on a web and mobile results viewer that enables an engineer to quickly and easily share 3D simulation visualizations with clients and colleagues.
+The following highlights show a web and mobile results viewer that enables an engineer to quickly and easily share 3D simulation visualizations with clients and colleagues.

 I designed UI, interactions, and visual components for the simulation layer of the viewer, which was built on top of existing Autodesk 3D viewing technology.